The Ultimate Paralegal Guide (2020)

 This stuff is important!
 It doesn’t matter how good your experience is – if your CV is a chore to read, chances are you won’t get the job.

-Paralegal cover letter
+Your cover letter needs to

 A successful paralegal cover letter must: